nirangad/take-this-vimeo/README.md

 # Take This Vimeo

-A video uploading and streaming service built with .NET Core and React, supporting both local storage and AWS S3 integration.
+A video uploading and streaming service built with .NET Core and React, supporting local storage, AWS S3 integration, and Vimeo platform integration.

 ## Features